RafaelGB/obsidian-db-folder/docs/docs/index.md

 ## How Do I Access Settings?

 There are two types of settings (plugin setting and database setting).
 You can access the database settings from the obsidian menu or from the header menu.
-The database settings take priority over the plugin setting.
+The database settings take priority over the plugin settings.